Ivan Ikić

-Ivan Ikić (born 13 September 1999) is a Croatian professional footballer who plays as a right winger.
+Ivan Ikić (born 13 September 1999) is a Croatian professional footballer who plays as a right winger for NK Hrvace.
 Ikić started his professional career at Osijek.

 Club career

 Osijek

+Ikić started practicing football at his local club Zrinski Drenje, moving on to Đakovo Croatia before joining the NK Osijek academy at the age of 9.
 After he passed all categories in Osijek, he didn't get that many chances in the first team.
 He played his only appearance for the Osijek team in the 2016/17 season in the last round against the RNK Split team, registering one minute.

 Loans to Lučko and Međimurje

 In February 2018, he signed for Lučko on loan until the end of the season.
 For the team from Novi Zagreb, he played fourteen time and score one goal.

 In February of the following year, he signed for Međimurje on loan until the end of the season.
 By the end of the season, he scored two goals in ten appearances.

 Međimurje

 After more than three years spent in Osijek, he left the club as a free agent because his contract expired.
 He signed for the club from Čakovec on a one-year contract.
 In the only season spent in the North of Croatia, he made seventeen appearances in the league and one in the cup.

 After his contract expired, he failed to reach an agreement with the club's leaders to extend a new one, so he was left without a club.